-Geofencing is a core feature of Ceres Tag, allowing farmers to receive alerts via their software partner of choice when an animal crosses the boundary.
+Geofencing is a core feature of CERES TAG, allowing farmers to receive alerts via their software partner of choice when an animal crosses the boundary.
 Receiving alerts when unusual activity occurs can aid in finding weak points in physical boundaries as well as preventing more sinister acts like livestock theft, which is often hard to trace and extremely costly to farmers.

 Why is livestock theft an issue?